 If you want to improve your vision, you had better start with your diet because healthy vision starts with healthy eating habits.
 Fruits, vegetables and fish make for healthy, light and delicious meals and snacks and contain nutrients and powerful antioxidants that are essential to healthy eyes.

 Studies have show that a diet rich in antioxidant vitamins A, C, and E, as well as Zinc, Omega-3 fats, the carotenoids Lutein and Zeaxanthin can help protect your eyes against age-related macular degeneration as well as cataracts.

-Certain foods actually have more of these important nutrients than others, but just eating more fruits and vegetables (5 to 9 servings per day) will get you on track to better eye health, and better health overall.
-The nutrients that are linked the most with eye health are found in fruits, green vegetables, nuts and seafood.
+Certain foods actually have more of these important nutrients than others, but just eating more fruits and vegetables (5 to 9 servings per day) will get you on track to better eye health and better health overall.
+The nutrients linked the most with eye health are found in fruits, green vegetables, nuts, and seafood.
 Here are some of the best food sources for improving your eye health: